ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/clone-sample-repo.md

 #### Clone sample repo

-First, you must clone the sample repo that contains the necessary files to get started.
+First, you'll clone a sample repo that contains the necessary files and directories for hosting a static site.

 To do this, run the command below in your terminal: